Zehui2020/FYP_Q3_AI_Documentation/website/src/nested/install-checkpoint.md

-# Install Checkpoint
+# Install Model
-Finally, we need to install a `checkpoint`.
-The `checkpoint` can be interpreted as the "AI model" used for image generation.
-Various `checkpoints` are available online for download, each differing in speed and quality based on the data used during their training.
-Choosing the right `checkpoint` is crucial, as it directly impacts the art style and performance of your project.
+Finally, we need to install a `model`.
+The `Load Checkpoint` node can be interpreted as the loading the "AI model" used for image generation.
+Various `models` are available online for download, each differing in speed and quality based on the data used during their training.
+Choosing the right `model` is crucial, as it directly impacts the art style and performance of your project.

-1. A common `checkpoint` used is `sd-xl 1.0`.
-We can try using this `checkpoint` for now.
+1. A common `model` used is `sd-xl 1.0`.
+We can try using this `model` for now.
 Inside ComfyUI, open up the ComfyUIManager by clicking on the `Manager` button located at the bottom of the sidebar.
 Refer to [ComfyUIManager](install-comfy-ui-manager.md) if you don't see it.

     ![ ](../images/comfyui_model_manager.png)